naim-mr/AutoDiff/README.md

-Programming project for the second year of master MPRI.
+Programming project for the second year of master MPRI for the course "Functionnal programming and type system"

 It is an implementation of the paper :